 Munnar is an incredibly spectacular and irresistibly enthralling hill station located in the district of Idukki.
-Surrounded by winding terrains of mountains, this hill station is positioned on the Western Ghats.
-The name ‘Munnar’ means ‘Three Rivers’ and indicates the place’s peculiar setting at the convergence of the Madhurapuzha, Nallathanni and Kundaly rivers.
+Surrounded by winding terrains of mountains, this hill station is positioned in the Western Ghats.
+The name Munnar means ‘Three Rivers’ and indicates the place’s peculiar setting at the convergence of the Muthirapuzha, Nallathanni and Kundala rivers.

 Located on the borders, the town of Munnar has many cultural links with the neighboring state of Tamil Nadu.
 As a much sought-after travel destination, this hilly terrain has contributed to the popularity of Kerala across the globe.
 Millions of tourists and picnickers, both from within and outside the country, make their way to this fabulous region in pursuit of leisure.

-Eravikulam National Park, one of the prime attractions of Munnar, is home to the endangered Nilgiri Tahr.
+Eravikulam National Park, one of the prime attractions of Munnar, is home to the endangered Nilgiri tahr.
 Anamudi Peak, the highest peak in South India is located inside this national park.
-Travelers can trek to this 2700 meter high peak after obtaining permission from the Forest Department.
-Mattupetty is located at a distance of 13 km from Munnar and is famed for its dam, lake and the dairy farm run by the Indo-Swiss Livestock Project.
+Travellers can trek to this 2700 metre high peak after obtaining permission from the Forest Department.
+Mattupetty is located at a distance of 13 km from Munnar and is famed for its dams, lakes and the dairy farm run by the Indo-Swiss Livestock Project.

-Munnar has everything a nature enthusiast expects from a perfect getaway location: seamless expanse of tea plantations, pristine valleys, zigzag stretches of mountains, salubrious lands, green vegetations, exotic species of flora and fauna, dense forests, wild sanctuaries, aromatic air, welcoming weather and much more.
+Munnar has everything a nature enthusiast expects from a perfect getaway—seamless expanse of tea plantations, pristine valleys, zigzag stretches of mountains, salubrious lands, green vegetations, exotic species of flora and fauna, dense forests, wild sanctuaries, aromatic air, welcoming weather and much more.

-Munnar offers numerous options for those who seek a holiday from it.
+Munnar offers numerous options for those who seek a holiday.
 Sightseeing is a pleasurable experience in Munnar especially because of its pleasing weather.
-Bikers and trekkers find this place a paradise as there are a good number of Trekking and biking trails.
-Travelers can engage in casual strolls through the long stretches of plantations and velvety meadows.
-Bird watching is an extremely popular activity as this region is home to various rare species of birds.
+Bikers and trekkers find this place a paradise as there are a good number of trekking and biking trails.
+Travellers can engage in casual strolls through the long stretches of plantations and velvety meadows.
+Birdwatching is an extremely popular activity as this region is home to various rare species of birds.

-With a myriad variety of entertainment options, Munnar invites all sorts of travelers- families seeking a perfect holiday, children who want to unleash their spirits, honeymooning couples, energetic youngsters, adventurous bikers and individual backpackers.
+With a myriad variety of entertainment options, Munnar invites all sorts of travellers—families seeking a perfect holiday, children who want to unleash their spirits, honeymooning couples, energetic youngsters, adventurous bikers and individual backpackers.

-The ranges of Munnar are pleasantly weathered thereby enabling travelers to visit the region in all seasons.
+The ranges of Munnar are pleasantly weathered, thereby, enabling travellers to visit the region during all seasons.

-Munnar can be accessed from both Kerala and Tami Nadu.
+Munnar can be accessed from both Kerala and Tamil Nadu.
 Tourist packages are available to this fantabulous destination from all parts of South India.
-Travelers can choose from the plenty of accommodation facilities available in hotels, resorts, home-stays and rest houses.
+Travellers can choose from the plenty of accommodation facilities available in hotels, resorts, homestays and rest houses.